sepidehhosseinzadeh/Fast-Shadow-Detection/README.md

 https://arxiv.org/abs/1709.09283

-# Generating the probability map images
+# Generating The Shadow Prior Map Images

+These images are used as image-level prior that are defined in line 44 of main_fast_shadow_detection.py.

 Run Paired_Region_Prob_Map/deshadow_driver.m by MATLAB